spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 high-fidelity PSF model is available.
 Currently, only the MIRI LRS fixed slit exposure type has a PSF model available in CRDS.

-When optimal extraction is selected (``extraction_type = 'optimal'``), the aperture definitions in the extraction reference file are ignored, and the following parameters are used instead:
+When optimal extraction is selected (``extraction_type='optimal'``), the aperture definitions in the extraction reference file are ignored, and the following parameters are used instead:

 * ``use_source_posn``: Source position is estimated from the input metadata and used to center the PSF model.
-The recommended value is True, in order to account for spatial offsets within the slit; if False, or if the source position could not be estimated, the source is assumed to be at the center of the slit.
+The recommended value is `True`, in order to account for spatial offsets within the slit; if `False`, or if the source position could not be estimated, the source is assumed to be at the center of the slit.
-* ``model_nod_pair``: If nod subtraction occurred prior to extraction, setting this option to True will allow the extraction algorithm to model a single negative trace from the nod pair alongside the positive trace.
+* ``model_nod_pair``: If nod subtraction occurred prior to extraction, setting this option to `True` will allow the extraction algorithm to model a single negative trace from the nod pair alongside the positive trace.
 This can be helpful in accounting for PSF overlap between the positive and negative traces.
 This option is ignored if no background subtraction occurred, or if the dither pattern was not a 2-point nod.
 * ``optimize_psf_location``: Since source position estimates may be slightly inaccurate, it may be useful to iteratively optimize the PSF location.
-When this option is set to True, the location of the positive and negative traces (if used) are optimized with respect to the residuals of the scene modeled by the PSF at that location.
-This option is strongly recommended if ``model_nod_pair`` is True, since the negative nod location is less reliably estimated than the positive trace location.
+When this option is set to `True`, the location of the positive and negative traces (if used) are optimized with respect to the residuals of the scene modeled by the PSF at that location.
+This option is strongly recommended if ``model_nod_pair`` is `True`, since the negative nod location is less reliably estimated than the positive trace location.
 * ``subtract_background``: Unlike during box extraction, the background levels can be modeled and removed during optimal extraction without explicitly setting a background region.
-It is recommended to set this parameter to True if background subtraction was skipped prior to extraction.
-Set this parameter to False if a negative nod trace is present but not modeled (``model_nod_pair = False``).
+It is recommended to set this parameter to `True` if background subtraction was skipped prior to extraction.
+Set this parameter to `False` if a negative nod trace is present but not modeled (``model_nod_pair=False``).
 * ``override_psf``: If a custom flux model is required, it is possible to provide one by overriding the PSF model reference file.
 Set this parameter to the filename for a FITS file matching the :ref:`SpecPsfModel <psf_reffile>` format.